ionic-team/ionic-enterprise-starter/website/docs/tabs.md

 ## Next up

-Given the current implementation of the `LoginPage` and `Account Page` within our main `tabs`, we can now look to create a `guard` around the main app.
+Given the current implementation of the `LoginPage` and `AccountPage` within our main `tabs`, we can now look to create a `guard` around the main app.
 Let's make the first of the security improvements!